rpede/MobileProgramming24/_advanced_state/password_manager.md

 So we will use the [equatable](https://pub.dev/packages/equatable) package to help us.

+Equatable also supports `toString`.
+However we don't want passwords in logs, so we override it manually.

 Change `Credential` class, so it extends `Equatable`.
 Now, you just need to implement the `prop` method to return all instance variables.